chandan-fosteringlinux/OpenLDAP-Documentation/OpenldapConfiguration.md

   * `access to * by dn.exact="cn=Manager,dc=kna,dc=in" write by * read`

-This allows the admin to make configuration changes while ensuring read access for others.
+This allows the Manager to make configuration changes while ensuring read access for others.

 ## **6\.
 MDB Database Definitions**